philgzl/litData/README.md

 Transform datasets on-the-fly while streaming them, allowing for efficient data processing without the need to store intermediate results.

-- You can use the `transform` argument in `StreamingDataset` to apply a transformation function to each sample as it is streamed.
+- You can use the `transform` argument in `StreamingDataset` to apply a `transformation function` or `a list of transformation functions` to each sample as it is streamed.

 ```python
 # Define a simple transform function